rschristopher/rschristopher.github.io/src/saving/sovereignty/level-7.md

 The level of security required for your Bitcoin custody depends on your threat model.
 A protocol benefits all levels of security, but at the higher levels involving multisig, it is essential to manage complexity and ensure reliability.

-- **Minimal Security**: A mobile app hot wallet (e.g., BlueWallet or Muun) may suffice for small amounts or users unconcerned about potential loss.
+- **Minimal Security**: A mobile app hot wallet (e.g., BlueWallet or Phoenix) may suffice for small amounts or users unconcerned about potential loss.
 A simple protocol can still help by documenting backup and recovery steps, reducing the risk of errors.
 - **Baseline Security**: Using a hardware wallet like a [Coldcard](https://coldcard.com/) or [SeedSigner](https://seedsigner.com/) with a single-signature setup and proper seed phrase backup provides robust protection.
 A protocol ensures consistent key management and inheritance planning.
 - **Advanced Security**: Multisig setups, such as a 2-of-3 or 3-of-5 key arrangement, add redundancy and resilience.
 A protocol is critical here to coordinate multiple keys, streamline transaction signing, and guide non-technical users or heirs.
-- **Paranoid Security**: For protection against sophisticated threats—like hostile nation-states (e.g., historical cases like [Canada’s trucker protest crackdowns](https://bitcoinmagazine.com/culture/bitcoin-passes-canada-trucker-protest-test))—use a high-threshold multisig (e.g., 4-of-7), geographically distributed keys, air-gapped devices, and self-hosted full nodes.
+- **Paranoid Security**: For protection against sophisticated threats—like hostile nation-states (e.g., historical cases like [Canada’s trucker protest crackdowns](https://bitcoinmagazine.com/culture/bitcoin-passes-canada-trucker-protest-test))—use a high-threshold multisig, geographically distributed keys, air-gapped devices, and self-hosted full nodes.
 A protocol is indispensable to manage this complexity and ensure flawless execution.

 The [Basic+](../appendix/basic.md) protocol offers a starting point with reasonable security, while the [Custom](../appendix/custom.md) template supports advanced configurations.

----

-## Final Thoughts

-Multisig Protocols empower you to secure your Bitcoin with unparalleled sovereignty, but the complexity demands a structured approach.
-By adopting a clear, well-documented protocol, you can overcome the challenges of key management, transaction coordination, and recovery—whether you’re a technical expert or a beginner.
-Choose a setup that matches your needs, test it rigorously, and ensure your trusted contacts can follow it.
 With a multisig protocol, you’ll protect your wealth better than any bank or custodian ever could.